chaos-mesh/website/versioned_docs/version-2.1.1/simulate-jvm-application-chaos-in-physical-nodes.md

 ENDRULE
 ```

-Then, by running the following command, you can convert the newline in the configurations to the newline character "\n", and set the converted data to the value of the parameter "rule-data".
+Then, convert the line breaks in the configuration file to the newline character "\n", and use the converted text as the value of "rule-data".
+Run the following command:

 ```bash
 curl -X POST 127.0.0.1:31767/api/attack/jvm -H "Content-Type:application/json" -d '{"action":"rule-data","pid":30045,"rule-data":"\nRULE modify return value\nCLASS Main\nMETHOD getnum\nAT ENTRY\nIF true\nDO return 9999\nENDRULE\n"}'